OpenPecha/pecha-tool-translation-editor/README.md

 Real-time: WebSockets / Socket.IO

 Quickstart
-To get started with the toolkit, we recommend following this documentation.
+To get started with Buddhistai Translation Tool, we recommend following this documentation.

 # Getting Started with Vite ⚡